Dave-team/Knowledge-base/Negotiation.md

 - What are some features/tools that your company is working on to stay ahead of the competition?
 - Why did the last two clients cancel their contracts?
 Who are they using now?
 Can we call them?

+## Papier Looker Contract
+- Kick off the renewal process a few months before so there is enough time to review options and to not be surprised by a sudden increase in cost
+- In the meeting, go through:
+  - Company / User growth
+  - What is happening to the price of the subscription / users?
+Why does it go up?
+Can we have it not go up?
+  - It’s hard to convince the CFO - is there anything we can do that could lead to a discount?
+Often, this can be signing up more users at once for example
+- Ask them to send some proposals over email and promise to look into it + speak with CFO
+- They send something over
+- Can we do X for the same discount instead?
+I might be able to negotiate for that with our CFO
+- Look at for:
+  - Renewal periods.
+Longer term often locks the pricing  so we avoid a price increase when it happens.
+  - Make sure that the pricing for the existing users stays flat - i.e. at least no increase

 ## Templates
 Hi Philip,